 4. Secure the roof membrane

-Once the membrane has been rolled out, use clout nails to secure one edge.
+Once you’ve rolled out the membrane, use clout nails to secure one edge.
 Then pull the membrane taut at the other end, and fix it into position, before adding a few more nails across the membrane where it meets the timber trusses for extra stability.

 5. Batten placement

 a) The next step is to work out the placement of the battens – to do this you’ll need two full-sized slates and an under eaves slate.
-Place two battens onto the roof on top of the overlay – don’t fix them down so they can be moved around for adjustments easily.
+Place two battens onto the roof on top of the overlay – don’t fix them down so you can move them around easily for adjustments.

 b) Now place a full-sized slate onto a batten, with an overhang into the gutter of around 50mm, and with the pre-drilled holes lined up with the centre of the batten – then put temporary fixings into the batten.